Lwhieldon/Lwhieldon.github.io/_posts/2025-04-10-catalog-qa-assistant.md

 ## 🔍 Making Complex Product Docs Conversational – Kaggle GenAI Capstone

 In the world of commercial sales and enterprise catalogs, dense product documents often slow down business.
-This blog walks through my submission to the [Kaggle GenAI Intensive Capstone 2025Q1](https://www.kaggle.com/competitions/gen-ai-intensive-course-capstone-2025q1), where I built a **Generative AI-powered Question Answering Assistant** for the **Herman Miller furniture catalog**.
+This blog walks through my submission to the [Kaggle GenAI Intensive Capstone 2025Q1](https://www.kaggle.com/competitions/gen-ai-intensive-course-capstone-2025q1), where I built a **Generative AI-powered Question Answering Assistant** for the [**Herman Miller Canvas Office Landscape Wall & Private Office catalog**](https://www.hermanmiller.com/content/dam/hermanmiller/documents/pricing/PB_CWB.pdf).

 ---

 ## 🚀 The Real-World Problem

-Commercial furniture catalogs like Herman Miller’s are massive PDFs with hundreds of configurable parts, options, finishes, and pricing details.
+Commercial office furniture catalogs like Herman Miller’s are massive PDFs with hundreds of configurable parts, options, finishes, and pricing details.
 Sales teams and designers frequently face questions like:

 - _“What is part FT123 and how much does it cost with metallic paint?”_
 - _“What’s the difference between FT110 and FT111?”_